writetome51/get-max-min/README.md

 Returns min value in `numbers`

 The items in `numbers` can be of type 'number' or 'string'.
-For string numbers, the only non-numeric characters allowed are a period, plus, and minus .
+For string numbers, the only non-numeric characters allowed are a period, plus,
-Care must still be taken with string numbers, or else the functions could return NaN.
+and minus.

 ## Examples
 ```